beastlypink/Tidbit_creative/README.md

 The Keymap.c was updated to reflect the additon of the left 2 columns that account for rotary encoder functions.

+OLED graphics were converted from .pngs of application logos using [image2cpp](https://javl.github.io/image2cpp/)

 The layouts for each layer are as follows:

 1. Layer 0: Blender